hofmannsven/laravel-brevo/README.md

 ### Set the API Key

-In your `.env' file, add your Brevo API key:
+In your `.env` file, add your Brevo API key:

 ```
 BREVO_API_KEY=xxx